Cal Raleigh Player Props: Mariners vs. Brewers

 Cal Raleigh At The Plate

-- Raleigh is batting .220 with four doubles, a home run and eight walks.
+- Raleigh has four doubles, two home runs and nine walks while hitting .226.

-- Raleigh has picked up a hit in eight of 14 games this year, with multiple hits three times.
+- Raleigh has gotten at least one hit in 60.0% of his games this season (nine of 15), with more than one hit three times (20.0%).

-- He has gone deep in one of 14 games, and in 1.8% of his plate appearances.
+- He has hit a long ball in two of 15 games played this year, and in 3.3% of his plate appearances.

-- In 42.9% of his games this year, Raleigh has driven in at least one run.
-In three of those games (21.4%) he recorded more than one RBI.
+- In 46.7% of his games this season, Raleigh has driven in at least one run.
+In three of those games (20.0%) he recorded more than one RBI.

-- He has scored at least one run four times this year (28.6%), including one multi-run game.
+- He has scored at least one run five times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.